Wikimetal/InjectusJS/README.md

   *In order to resolve we'll just need to call Resolve method with the desired "interface"*
   **var myClass=Injectus.GetInstance().Resolve(IInterface);**

+- By performing a call to *Injectus.GetInstance().GetMetrics().PrintLog()* it will print into the debugging console of the browser (if exists) a list of registered components and how many times they've been resolved.

 - For more details.
 Please have a look to the InjectusJSTest inside /test/lib.
 There you'll have a nice Jasmine test which will help you to understand how it works